 Whichever type of problem you're looking at, it would be helpful to have a look at everything else you have in your iTunes library by a particular artist.
 When eliminating duplicates, you might want to be sure that you're keeping the track information for a complete album you have instead of keeping info from a movie soundtrack, and album artwork can be very handy to ensure that you're picking the right name from a list of inconsistent names.

-Just select something in one of Song Sergeant's lists of problem songs, and the Related Drawer shows everything you have by that artist.
-Song Sergeant even helpfully selects the same song in the drawer if possible.
-You can resize the drawer by dragging the bottom edge, and you can resize the album art section by clicking the dimple between it and the list of tracks.
+Just select something in one of Song Sergeant's lists of problem songs, and the Related section shows everything you have by that artist.
+Song Sergeant even helpfully selects the same song if possible.
+You can resize this area by dragging the dimple on its edge, and you can resize the album art section by dragging the dimple between it and the list of tracks.